The Goldenshluger-Lepski Method for Constrained Least-Squares Estimators over RKHSs: Regression for a Collection of RKHSs

-The next result is proved using the same method as Lemma \ref{lBias}.
-However, instead of one quadratic form of subgaussians, we obtain a supremum over $\mathcal{K}$ of quadratic forms of subgaussians.
-This can be controlled by chaining using Lemma \ref{lKernChain}.
+Using $J$ we upper bound the empirical $L^2$-distance between the estimator $\hat h_{k,r}$ and $h_{k,r}$ in Lemma 29 (\cite{page2018supplement}, p.
+10).
+Instead of one quadratic form of subgaussians as in Lemma 31, we obtain a supremum over $\mathcal{K}$ of quadratic forms of subgaussians.
+This can be controlled by chaining using Lemma 28 of \cite{page2018supplement}.